 When your cat becomes accustomed to these trips, you can begin to try longer ones.

 If you will be away quite awhile and feel the stress of traveling can be offset by the pleasure of you and your cat being together, you may consider taking your cat along.
+While many dogs like nothing better than to accompany their masters on car outings, travel with a cat can be difficult.
+Even if your cat is a decided homebody, there are ways you can help him cope a little better.

 Or, perhaps you've taken your cat on progressively longer rides and feel he can cope with an extended trip.